A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

 \subsection{Causal Inference}

-The concepts in this paper are applicable to estimation tasks in general, but we focus on the specific task of estimating a causal effect, which is of the upmost importance for policy making \cite{Kreif2019}, the development of medical treatments \cite{Petersen2017}, the evaluation of evidence within legal frameworks \cite{Pearl2009, Siegerink2017}, and others.
-A canonical characterization of the problem of causal inference from observational data is depicted in the Directed Acyclic Graphs (DAGs) shown in Figs.~\ref{fig:simpledag}, and we provide an overview of causal inference in this section.
-We also provide further information in the supplementary, and point interested readers towards accessible overviews by \cite{Guo2020, Pearl2016, Vowels2021DAGS}.
+The concepts in this paper are applicable to estimation tasks in general, but we focus on the specific task of estimating a causal effect, which is of the upmost importance for policy making \citep{Kreif2019}, the development of medical treatments \citep{Petersen2017}, the evaluation of evidence within legal frameworks \citep{Pearl2009, Siegerink2017}, and others.
+A canonical characterization of the problem of causal inference from observational data is depicted in the Directed Acyclic Graphs (DAGs) shown in Fig.~\ref{fig:simpledag}a and \ref{fig:simpledag}b, and we provide an overview of causal inference in this section.
+We also point interested readers towards accessible overviews by \citet{Guo2020} and \citet{Pearl2016}.